yadavabhinav16/x-to-sentiment-analyser/README.md

 ---

-## Good decisions, and the reasoning behind each
+## Design decisions, and the reasoning behind each

 ### 1. Layered architecture with interface/implementation split